Puchaczov/Musoq/README.md

 Hopefully, I will list all of this incompatibilities here

 - `Currently, there is no support for NULL values (it implies grouping operators behave slightly different in some aspects than in DB-engines)`
+- `Parent group aggregations`
+- `Non standard set operators based on keys rather than rows.`

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details